$k$-Transmitter Watchman Routes: Notation and Preliminaries

 We aim to find shortest watchman routes for $k$-transmitters.
-In particular, we aim to find a route $R$, such that either all points of a polygon $P$ or a set of points $S\subset P$ is $k$-visible for the $k$-transmitter watchman following $R$, that is, $\kVR(R)=P$ or $S\subset\kVR(R)$.
-We define the {\it k-Transmitter WRP for X and P}, $k$-TrWRP($X,P$), possibly with a given starting point $s$, $k$-TrWRP($X,P,s$), as the problem of finding the shortest route for a $k$-transmitter within $P$, starting at $s$, from which every point in $X$ is $k$-visible.
+In particular, we aim to find a route $R$, such that either all points of a polygon $P$ or a set of points $S\subset P$ is $k$-visible for the watchman following $R$, that is, $\kVR(R)=P$ or $S\subset\kVR(R)$.
+We define the {\it k-Transmitter WRP for $X\subseteq P$ and $P$}, $k$-TrWRP($X,P$), possibly with a given starting point $s\in P$, $k$-TrWRP($X,P,s$), as the problem of finding the shortest route for a $k$-transmitter within $P$, starting at $s$, from which every point in $X$ is $k$-visible.
+Let OPT($S,P$) and OPT($S,P,s$) be {\it optimal} w.r.t. $k$-TrWRP($S,P$) and $k$-TrWRP($S,P,s$), respectively.